phoeluga/LCD-Content-Formatter/README.md

 ## Preface

-This extension was build due to another project what will implement a usage of a HD44780 LCD.
+This extension was created based on another project which implements the use of a HD44780 LCD.
+The idea was to make it easy to use an LCD without having to take formatting into account.
-The display was used via I2C extender on a Raspberry Pi.
+The display was connected to a Raspberry Pi via an I2C extender.

 ## Prerequisites

-The following prerequisites needs to be met in software and hardware.
+The following requirements must be met in software and hardware.

 ### Software